 His proudest moment was running his first marathon in London in 2012.
 Dan's family waited for him on the Mall, which is the last bit of the marathon.
 He picked his youngest son up over the barrier and ran the last bit with him.

 This year he is aiming to continue his journey to better health and better fitness, and his main aim is learn to pace himself at races so he can keep the same pace all the way round, and not slow down towards the end.

 Dan was asked by a friend if he would run with their daughter, Aimee as she just loves running and prefers running long distance.
 They run a 5k every Saturday at their local parkrun, and they have run 10k races and half marathons together.
 Aimee would love to run a full marathon.

-His regular run is the Tonbridge parkrun where he always spend around 30 minutes after the run answering questions from fellow runners.
-People always send me questions through Facebook, Twitter and Instagram and he am always willing to spend time helping people, using what he have learnt to help others.
+His regular run is the Tonbridge Parkrun where he always spends around 30 minutes after the run answering questions from fellow runners.
+People always send him questions through Facebook, Twitter and Instagram and he is always willing to spend time helping people, using what he has learnt to help others.